-And that’s one reason why so many people don’t create: The uncertainty of the process sends them fleeing toward the familiar.
+And that’s one reason why so many people don’t create: The uncertainty of the process makes them so uncomfortable that they flee toward the familiar.

-Here are 5 ways that we can embrace the mysteries of the creative process and become fearless creators.
+Here are 5 strategies that help us embrace the mysteries of the creative process and become fearless creators.

 1. Refine Goals

-Our big and small goals will interact either to fire our enthusiasm or douse our potential.
+Our big and small goals interact either to fire our enthusiasm or douse our potential.

 As W.S.
 Merwin states, our accumulated knowledge matters.
-Still, our know-how isn’t our art; rather, it comprises the tools we use to create art.
+Still, our know-how isn’t our art; rather, it constitutes the tools we use to create art.

 To innovate, then, we have to trust our abilities, dive into tasks, and let go of worry about how things will turn out.
-Although we can’t know where our creativity will take us, by believing in ourselves, we can be certain we’ll arrive somewhere meaningful.
+We can’t know where our creativity will take us, but by believing in ourselves, we can be certain we’ll arrive somewhere meaningful.

 For example, a trusting songwriter will start composing a new piece, confident that the act of beginning will stir up ample material that she can craft into a song.

-If we want to scuttle our creativity, we should tell ourselves to come up with brilliant insights exclusively.
+If we want to scuttle our creativity, we should tell ourselves to come up with brilliant ideas exclusively.
 Then, our wellspring of ingenuity will be blocked by an inner critic.

-Conversely, to tap reservoirs of imagination, we do well to churn out unfiltered streams of ideas.
+Conversely, to tap reservoirs of imagination, we do well to churn out unfiltered streams of ideas without being critical.

 4. Experiment & Evaluate Playfully